Turning up the heat

 The Division of Health Sciences promotes research excellence by encouraging the development of products, services, and policies that provide health, social, and economic benefits.

-Professor Ian Tucker is Health Sciences Associate Dean for Research Commercialisation.
+Professor Paul Glue is Health Sciences Associate Dean for Research Commercialisation.
 He provides strategic overview for the Division in the translation of these discoveries into practical applications.

 The RIPE group uses real-world data to evaluate health outcomes at a population level.
 The group covers a broad scope of research investigating: